dbojan/free-iptv-balkan-plus/README.md

 in media player: mpv/vlc/kodi, whichever program you want to use.
 You can also save shortcut, which is file that points to same address:
 [download shortcut m3u](https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/other/bppp-shortcut.m3u) right click, select 'Save Link As'.
-On android click and hold, and select 'Download link' And open shortcut file in media player.
+On android click and hold, and select 'Download link' or create 'bppp-st.txt' file, add https://cutt.ly/bppp to it, save, rename to 'bppp-st.m3u', using 'cx file explorer'
+And open shortcut file in media player, like mpv. see below in 'android' section for more detailed explanatin.

 If you wish to save static m3u file: [balkan-plus.m3u](https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u), and select 'Save Link As', and save the file somewhere.